 The park is renowned for its tasty, reasonably priced food.
-The Alamo is a full-service restaurant with full dinners.
+The Alamo is a full-service restaurant with complete dinners available.
 The pizza at Cesari’s has a great reputation.
 Park standbys include kettle corn, funnel cakes, and french fries.
 Among the more quirky items available are fried pickles, potato cakes, and Polish platters.

-Knoebels is one of the few remaining free-admission parks.
-Rides are individually priced and tickets can be purchased a la carte.
+Since admission is free at Knoebels, the rides are individually priced, and tickets can be purchased a la carte.
 Discounted ticket books are available.
 Knoebels also offers pay-one-price options.
 Discounted prices are available for children (under 48 inches) and for arrival after 5 p.m.
 Group rates are available.
 See the park’s official site for discounts and promotions.